 Employee, Student, or Community Member Name (please print)

 Employee, Student, or Community Member Signature

 Date

-As the parent or legal guardian of the minor student signing above, I grant permission for my son or daughter to access networked computer services such as electronic mail and the Internet.
-I understand that individuals and families may be held liable for violations.
-I understand that some materials on the Internet may be objectionable, but I accept responsibility for guidance of Internet use - setting and conveying standards for my daughter or son to follow when selecting, sharing or exploring information and media.
+As the parent or legal guardian of the minor student signing above, I grant permission access networked computer services such as electronic mail and the Internet.
+I under families may be held liable for violations.
+I understand that some materials on the Internet I accept responsibility for guidance of Internet use - setting and conveying standarfollow when selecting, sharing or exploring information and media. stand that individuals and ternet may be objectionable,

 Parent Name (please print)

 Parent Signature

 Name of Student (please print)

 Date